Cabinet Secretary for Education and Skills

-The current Cabinet Secretary for Education and Skills is Shirley-Anne Somerville, who assumed office on 20 May 2021.

 History

 The position was created in 1999 as the Minister for Children and Education; it was renamed as the Minister for Education, Europe and External Affairs in 2000 and given more responsibilities; those were taken away from the post in 2001 and it was renamed again as the Minister for Education and Young People.
 The current position of Cabinet Secretary was created following the 2007 election.

 Overview

 Responsibilities

 The responsibilities of the Cabinet Secretary for Education and Skills include: